BrewBlox/brewblox-documentation/docs/hardware/spark_4_user_guide.md

 - To protect against fire, electric shock and injury, do not immerse the Brewblox Spark 4, I/O module(s) or plugs in water or other liquid.
 - The Brewblox Spark 4 and I/O module(s) are not intended for use by young children or infirm persons without supervision.
 - Do not use the Brewblox Spark 4 and I/O module(s) for anything other than the intended use.
-- **to do** Iets over de power supply aansluiting, of max power?
+- Do not plug in the ethernet cable to an other device than the Spark 4 when using Passive PoE.
+This may cause damage to the other device!
 - Please ensure that the system is completely disconnected from the electrical supply before attempting to remove or replace any parts or I/O modules.
 - Do seek expert advice if you are at all unsure about the safety of your electrical installation.
 - Do not scratch hard objects against the display as this may cause damage.
 - Save these instructions for future reference.
+- **TODO** Iets over de power supply aansluiting, of max power?

-**Note** Not following the safety instructions above could result in injuries and may void your product’s warranty.
+**NOTE** Not following the safety instructions above could result in injuries and may void your product’s warranty.

 ## Technical specifications